LiquidGalaxyLAB/LG-RoboStream/README.md

 ## 🚀 Server Setup

 First, initialize the server environment.
-Navigate to the project directory and run:
+Navigate to the server directory and run:

 ```bash
 docker-compose up -d --build